Probate Attorney Greenfield IN

 The executor is essentially the person who will be in charge of administering the decedent’s estate throughout the probate process.
 This individual has a lot of legal power and responsibilities, but they also have a fiduciary duty to make sure they are acting in the best interests of the decedent.
 To ensure a successful probate process, it is best for the executor to work with a skilled probate attorney from Dickmann Reason Bogigian & White.

 Whether an estate executor is appointed by the courts because a decedent is considered “intestate” (e.g. had no will) or when an executor is appointed by the decedent in a will, there are specific responsibilities that the executor or administrator must carry out:

 - Compile all debts and obligations of the decedent

 - Obtain an appraisal of assets

 - Pay all debts and obligations

 - Notifying beneficiaries of a reading of the will

 - Distributing assets in accordance with the decedent’s wishes

 - Filing final tax returns and closing estate

-Being administrator or executor involves a fiduciary responsibility and there are time frames under which certain steps must be taken.
-Whether you need assistance with understanding your role as an executor, filing estate tax returns or understanding Indiana’s probate process, contact Dickmann Reason Bogigian & White today to schedule a consultation.
+Being an administrator or executor involves a fiduciary responsibility and there are time frames under which certain steps must be taken.
+Whether you need assistance with understanding your role as an executor, filing estate tax returns, or understanding Indiana’s probate process, contact Dickmann Reason Bogigian & White today to schedule a consultation with a dedicated probate attorney.
 We help clients in Greenfield, Fortville, New Palestine, McCordsville, Hancock County, Indianapolis, Shelbyville, Morristown, Knightstown, Anderson, Pendleton, New Castle, Connersville, Rushville, Fishers, Geist, Carmel, Shelby County, Henry County, Hamilton County, Madison County, Marion County and central Indiana areas.